ThomasChambers15243/COMP260-Distributed-Systems/README.md

 # COMP260 Distributed Systems Artefact Proposal

 ## Multiplayer Growth-Based Combat Game
+The problem is that latency in games is inherently unsolvable, and only mitigation techniques exist, with their own benefits and draw backs.
+My artifact will investigate these different networking methods and compare their effectiveness at mitigating latency and its negative affects on the player experience.
+The results can be used to inform future decisions when writing netcode for multiplayer games.

 The standard[4], *old-school* attempt at connecting two players was through a peer-to-peer topology.
 This worked well for local games, such as Doom, but progressed onto a server-client solution with Quake[7], which provided a much better player experience.
 While both are still used today, the standard is server-client with a dedicated game server

 When there is a delay connecting these two players, we call it **Latency**.
 In games, this often manifests as a player giving an input and then waiting e.g. 100ms or 200ms, before that input is accepted as part of the game state.
 This negatively affects the player experience[2] due to interrupting the flow of the game.
 Latency occurs on a WAN mainly due to: